psychemedia/storytelling-notes/thirteen-precious-things.md

 The game of chess is repeatedly noticed in connexion with various historical incidents in the early history of Ireland, Theophilus O'Flanagan, in a note to his translation of Deirdri, an ancient Irish tale published in the transactions of the Gaelic Society of Dublin, speaks of it as a " military game that engages the mental faculties, like mathematical science."
 O'Flaherty's Ogygia states that Cathir, the 120th king of Ireland, left among his bequests to Crimthan "two chess-boards with their chess-men distinguished with their specks and power: on which account he was constituted master of the games in Leinster."

-In the first book of Homer's Odyssey the suitors are described as amusing themselves with the game of chess :—
+In the first book of Homer's Odyssey the suitors are described as amusing themselves with the game of chess:—

 With rival art and ardour in their mein,
 At chess they vie to captivate the queen,